zieglerjef/zieglerjef.github.io/pages/pubs.md

 ### <a name="workingPapers"></a>Working papers

-**Ziegler, Jeffrey**. ”Serving the Masses, Religious or Not: Rhetorical Responsiveness in International NGOs”.
+**Ziegler, Jeffrey**. ”Serving the Masses: Responsiveness in International NGOs”.

-**Ziegler, Jeffrey**. ”How International NGOs Expand to Support Advocacy Efforts: The Case of the Catholic Church”.
+**Ziegler, Jeffrey**. ”The Expansion of the Catholic Church: How International NGOs Support Political Efforts”.

 Bechtel, Michael M. and **Jeffrey Ziegler**. ”How Political or Humanitarian Is International Disaster Aid?”.